Anti-Money Laundering and Countering the

 It is therefore essential that professionals within the real-estate sector are aware that their businesses can be used by money launderers to integrate unlawful funds into the financial system.

 Real estate agents who receive funds to settle real estate transactions shall be required to comply with AML/CFT obligations under Proceeds of Crime Act (2015) (POCA).
-As regulators and in order to assist REAs to comply with their AML/CFT obligations, the OFT are in the process of drafting guidance notes.
+As regulators and in order to assist REAs to comply with their AML/CFT obligations, the OFT have created easy to follow Guidance Notes.
 The purpose of these is to ensure all REAs are fully aware and compliant on their AML/CFT obligations.
 Our aim is to increase awareness and understanding of potential risks, best practices, the establishment of AML/CFT procedures and other practical measures to mitigate risks.
-The guidance notes shall also set out how REAs are to report annually to the OFT.
+The guidance also sets out REAs' reporting obligations to the OFT.

 The OFT’s Enforcement Powers